-Union Engineering's CO2 generating plants (CBU) are based on the combustion of fuels such as diesel oil, heavy fuel oil, kerosene, natural gas, LPG, or LNG.
-Through combustion, scrubbing, absorption, stripping, adsorption, and separation technology, the CO2 generating plants meet the strictest CO2 quality requirements regardless of the fuel type.
+Pentair Union Engineering's CO2 Self-generating Plants (CBU) are based on the combustion of fuels such as diesel oil, heavy fuel oil, kerosene, natural gas, LPG, or LNG.
+Through combustion, scrubbing, absorption, stripping, adsorption, and separation technology, the CO2 Generating Plants meet the strictest CO2 quality requirements regardless of the fuel type.

-Generating plants are based on the absorption of CO2 from flue gas into a monoethanolamine (MEA) based solution, which is heated by the steam-heated re-boiler to release the raw CO2 gas.
-To achieve the best combination of performance and equipment longevity, a 9% MEA /water solution is used.
+To achieve the best combination of performance and equipment longevity, a 9 % MEA/water solution is used.
 Under this condition, the optimal balance between CO2 load and avoidance of the corrosive effects of MEA is met.

 Result-driven technology – NOxFlash and PUR-D